GRAINS-Soybeans, corn firm on anticipated heat stress; wheat follows higher

 "The reality of that situation coming to fruition is not entirely guaranteed," said Hussey.
 "Nobody really knows how to price that into the market."

-(Reporting by Christopher Walljasper; additional reporting by Naveen Thukral and Sybille de La Hamaide, editing by Deepa Babington)
+(Reporting by Christopher Walljasper; additional reporting by Naveen Thukral and Sybille de La Hamaide; Editing by Susan Fenton)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))